julianhinz/gravity.distances_data/README.md

 * `distances_from_canada_provinces_to_countries`: Distances between 192 countries and 13 Canadian provinces and territories, for the years 1992 – 2012 and &theta; &isin; {-2,1}
 * `distances_from_canada_provinces_to_canada_provinces`: Distances between 13 Canadian provinces and territories, for the years 1992 – 2012 and &theta; &isin; {-2,1}
 * `distances_from_canada_provinces_to_usa_states`: Distances between 50 US States and 13 Canadian provinces and territories, for the years 1992 – 2012 and &theta; &isin; {-2,1}

+## Known issues
+* Geometric mean distances (&theta; = 0) missing in some of the datasets
+* Missing distances from Canadian provinces to country "USA" and from US states to country "CAN"